6. The Statue & the Stone

 Daniel Interprets the Dream

-- The statue represents three gentile kingdoms that reigned successively on earth from 590 BC and a fourth kingdom which will reign until the Messiah returns to establish His kingdom over the whole earth.
+• The statue represents three gentile kingdoms that reigned successively on earth from 590 BC and a fourth kingdom which will reign until the Messiah returns to establish His kingdom over the whole earth.

-Dan 2:36-40 - King Nebuchadnezzar is told that Babylon is the first Kingdom.
+• King Nebuchadnezzar is told that Babylon is the first Kingdom.

-- Later on in a vision, Daniel is told that Persia and Greece are the kingdoms after Babylon.
+• Later on in a vision, Daniel is told that Persia and Greece are the kingdoms after Babylon.

 Dan 10:20

-- Note that the fourth kingdom is not given a name, it is not like the previous ones and has ten horns.
+Note that the fourth kingdom is not given a name, it is not like the previous ones and has ten horns.

 Dan 7:7

-The Stone will break all these kingdoms
+The Stone that breaks all 4 kingdoms

 Dan 2:44-45

-The Statue timeline: The Age of the Gentile Kingdoms
+The Statue timeline: The Gentile Kingdom Age

 The First three Gentile Kingdoms